 - 1 tablespoon Lemon Juice

 - 90g (1 cup) Oat Flour

 - 20g (1/4 cup) Buckwheat Flour

 - Olive Oil

 - Pour almond milk in a small bowl, add in lemon juice.
 Leave it for at least 15 mins or until the milk curdles or separates.

 - Meanwhile, prepare dry ingredients.
 Whisk oat flour, tapioca starch, rice flour, buckwheat flour, baking powder, baking soda and salt in a large bowl until well incorporated.

 - Once the almond milk curdled, add in egg and honey into the milk and whisk.

 - Pour almond milk mixture into dry ingredients, whisk well.
-Then add in melted butter and whisk until there's no dry ingredients lumps.

 - Heat a nonstick pan over medium heat; lightly brush with oil.
 Pour slowly ¼ cup of the batter onto pan, holding the cup 2 inch above the pan surface.
 Cook until bottoms are browned and bubbles form on top of pancakes, about 2 minutes.
 Flip and cook another 1 minute until pan cakes are cooked through.